Jay9z/hexo-action/README.md

 # GitHub Action - Hexo CI/CD 🌱

+Orgin from smallblack, and hacked by Jay9z for auto action of private blog.
 This [GitHub action](https://github.com/features/actions) will handle the building and deploying process of hexo project.

 ## Getting Started